ayush13mishra/design-patterns/ReadMe.txt

 	The concept is sometimes generalized to systems that operate more efficiently when only one object exists, or that restrict the instantiation to a certain number of objects.
 		The term comes from the mathematical concept of a singleton.
+Builder
+	The intent of the Builder design pattern is to separate the construction of a complex object from its representation.
+	By doing so, the
+		same construction process
+		can create different representations.

 // -----------------------------------------------------------------------------------------------------------